-Over 16 years’ experience
+Over 17years' experience

-Over 7000 young lives we’ve touched
+Over 7000young lives we've touched

-Over 50 artists running workshops
+Over 50artist volunteers running workshops

 We believe that art made by children is much more than play.
 We give young people made powerless by the world around them an outlet to express themselves and feel valued, protected, heard and understood.